-During this period all the press work is brought in house, and power presses are purchased so C.A.T are no longer reliant upon subcontractors to press profiles.
+During this period all the press work is brought in-house, and power presses are purchased so C.A.T is no longer reliant upon subcontractors to press profiles.
 Another polishing machine is commissioned and the company lease another 6000 sq feet adjacent to the current unit which starts to fill very rapidly as expansion continues.

 Another first for C.A.T. chrome is an immediate success and early trials for antique finishes are carried out at home on the weekends.
 C.A.T. have found a niche for brass by applying special finishes.
 Customers and Developers absolutely love the finishes and we are again market innovators.